 has been in the game for quite some time now, but it’s still a very expensive hobby for crafters.
 You can find any kind of jewelry quality in all content, but players can also craft jewelry for any crafting set in ESO and determine the quality themselves.
 That also means that you can upgrade the quality of any ESO Set - be it weapons, armor or jewelry.
 The only exception are mythic items.
 They can not be modified.

 Enchantments in ESO

-on weapon, armor and jewelry are so-called glyphs that add special enhancements to your items and boost your capabilities, such as Damage
+on weapon, armor and jewelry are so-called glyphs that add special enhancements to your items and boost your capabilities for your ESO sets, such as Damage

 , Maximum Health